Fort Tuthill Utility Improvement Project

 FUTS Trail Reroutes

 This project is funded through the Coconino Parks and Open Space (CPOS) voter-approved tax initiative.
 On November 5, 2002, Coconino County residents approved an open space acquisition and park development initiative to raise the County sales tax a one-eighth of one-cent for County parks.
 The initiative passed with 61% voter approval.
 The tax concluded in September 2014 with the accumulation of $33 million.
 It funded the Coconino Parks and Open Space Program (CPOS) to accomplish two goals: development and re-development of community parks in the County system, and acquisition of open space within critical natural areas in the greater Flagstaff area.
-This is the last project of the CPOS-funded projects.
 These funds are only available to CPOS-funded and voter-approved projects and not for other purposes such as COVID-19 projects.

 The project realizes several cost savings.
 First, Northern Arizona Healthcare will provide cost reimbursements on a water line that is going to their property near 89A.
 Second, by installing a water and wastewater line at the same time, construction is happening only once underneath the FUTS Trail and not twice, saving time, money, and more trail reroutes.